Morgan Library, MS M.500

-Background information
+Background Information

-The manuscript ‘Manafi'-i hayavan is one of the earliest surviving illustrated manuscripts from the reign of Ghazan.
-The colophon states that it was written in Maragheh, Iran, in 699 or 697 H. The original text was composed in Baghdad.
-Following that the manuscript was translated into Persian by ʻAbd al-Hādī ibn Muḥammad ibn Maḥmūd ibn Ibrahīm al-Marāghī following the command of the Mongol ruler of Iran Ghazan (ruled 1295-1304).
-This copy is most probably the original copy which is still preserved in the Pierpont Morgan Library in New York.
+The M.500 Manafi'-i hayavan is one of the oldest surviving illustrated manuscripts from the reign of the Mongol ruler Ghazan (r.
+1295–1304).
+The colophon states that it was written in Maragheh, Iran, in 699 or 697 AH.
+The original text was composed in Baghdad and written in Arabic.
+It was then translated into Persian by ʻAbd al-Hādī ibn Muḥammad ibn Maḥmūd ibn Ibrahīm al-Marāghī at the command of Ghazan.
+As Shams al-Din is named as the patron, it is unlikely that this copy is the original first translation.
+It is possible, however, that the M.500 Manafi'-i hayavan animal depictions were traced from larger miniatures belonging to the royal copy, which had bigger folios.